sunfounder/sunfounder-uno-and-mega-kit/docs/source/simple_creation_small_fan_uno.rst

       }

-      if ((millis() - lastDebounceTime) > debounceDelay) // Determine whether
+      if ((millis() - lastDebounceTime) > debounceDelay)
-      the button has been pressed for over 50ms to prevent signal generated due to accidental touch.
+      /* Determine whether the button has been pressed for over 50ms to prevent signal generated due to accidental touch.*/

       {

-         if (reading != buttonState) // If it’s over 50ms and *reading* does not equal to *buttonState*, it indicates the button state has changed.
+         if (reading != buttonState)
+         /*If it’s over 50ms and *reading* does not equal to *buttonState*, it indicates the button state has changed.*/

          {

             buttonState = reading; // Store the state of button in buttonState

-            if (buttonState == HIGH) // If buttonState is high level, it means the button has been pressed.
+            if (buttonState == HIGH)
+            //If buttonState is high level, it means the button has been pressed.

             {